Breast and Cervical Cancer Program

 Breast cancer is the second leading cause of cancer deaths for women in the United States and in Georgia.
 Early detection is critical; cancers found earlier are more likely to be treated successfully, and women are surviving longer with breast cancer.
 Through prevention initiatives such as early detection of pre-cancerous abnormalities and HPV vaccination,* cases of cervical cancer have dramatically fallen in Georgia.

-To help reduce the impact of breast and cervical cancer in Georgia, the Georgia Department of Public Health provides breast and cervical cancer screening, diagnostic services and referral to treatment as medically indicated to uninsured women residing in Georgia.
+To help reduce the impact of breast and cervical cancer in Georgia, the Georgia Department of Public Health provides breast and cervical cancer screening, diagnostic services and referral to treatment as medically indicated to uninsured and underinsured women residing in Georgia..

 Eligibility

-Uninsured Georgia residents under 200 percent of the federal poverty level may be eligible, along with rarely or never screened women.
+Uninsured or underinsured Georgia residents under 200 percent of the federal poverty level may be eligible.
 Cervical cancer screening is available to women 21 to 64 and breast cancer screening is available to women between the ages of 40 and 64.
-To find out if you are eligible and to access services, please call your local county public health department.
+Individuals under 18 may also be eligible for free or low-cost HPV vaccination.
+To find out if you are eligible and to access services, please call your local county public health department .
+For more information about BCCP, contact [email protected].

 High-Risk Breast Cancer Indicators